 Burrow, S. P., 1997.
 The Neolithic pottery of the Isle of Man and its relationship to that of the surrounding area.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: